phildavis17/writing/fizzbuzz/FizzBuzz.md

  - If that value is either 5 or 10, n is a multiple of 5, which means we return "Buzz"
  - Otherwise, return n as a string

-> As an aside, this kind of modular arithmetic reasoning can be used in some pretty interesting ways.For instance, it lets you prove that all prime numbers greater than 3 are either one less or one more than some multiple of 6, which, to me, is not otherwise intuitive.
+> As an aside, this kind of modular arithmetic reasoning can be used in some pretty interesting ways.
+For instance, it lets you prove that all prime numbers greater than 3 are either one less or one more than some multiple of 6, which, to me, is not otherwise intuitive.

 This works too, and it's a slightly more interesting use of structural pattern matching, but there's nothing here we couldn't have done with an `if` statement instead.